hubwriter/temp-lgtm/instructions.md

 ## Preparation
 Throughout this setup guide a few variables are used that are useful to set in advance.
 Set the Google Cloud project you want to deploy to, the zone to create any zonal resources in and a unique name for this deployment.
 If you are upgrading an existing installation, set these values to the same values used when LGTM was first set up.

+Using the Cloud Shell command line, set values for the `project`, `zone` and `deployment` variables.
+For example:
 ```console
 project="my-project"
 zone="us-central1-a"